-Items of property and equipment are measured at cost less accumulated depreciation and accumulated impairment losses.
+Items of property and equipment are measured at cost less accumulated amortization and accumulated impairment losses.
 When parts of an item of property and equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.
-The costs of the day-to-day servicing of property and equipment are recognized in the statement of net income (loss) and comprehensive income (loss) in the period in which they are incurred.
+The costs of the day-to-day servicing of property and equipment are recognized in the consolidated statements of net (loss) income and comprehensive (loss) income in the period in which they are incurred.